-- 1. Access the Advanced Settings.
+- 1. Access the Advanced settings.

 - a.
 Touch the Settings tab.

 - b.
 Touch the Advanced tab.

 - c.
-Enter the Advanced settings code.
+Touch Enter password.

 - d.
-Touch OK.
+Enter your password and touch OK.

 - 2. On the General tab, touch the Date / Time tab. - 3.
 Specify settings.

 Setting Action/Description Date format Select a date format for display.
 Time zone Select your time zone offset from Coordinated Universal Time (UTC).
 Automatically adjust clock for daylight saving time, reported by host Select this to adjust the displayed time by +/- one hour when the connected host reports daylight savings time.
 Allow users to change date and time Select this to allow clinicians to set the date and time from the Settings tab.
 Display date and time Select this to display the date and time on the Home tab in the Device Status area.